 If you are concerned about your residential address being disclosed to your spouse or are afraid to contact them, you should get legal advice.

 You will need to complete the following forms:

-You can download these forms from Court forms on the Federal Circuit Court of Australia website.
+You can download these forms from Forms on the Federal Circuit and Family Court of Australia website.

 You don’t need to download the Application in a Case if you eFile and select the guided process through the Commonwealth Courts Portal.

 Before you start writing, you should get all the documents you want to attach to your Affidavit.

 You should consider attaching documents that show your attempts at trying to contact and locate your spouse, including emails and text messages.

 Before you complete your Application in a Case, you must prepare your Affidavit.

 In your Affidavit you must include: